sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-17-Spring Security Simple.md

 {% endhighlight %}

-5. Use @Secured (This one is old compared to preauthorize ) Preauthorize is comparativley new and supports SpEL such as below.
+5. Use @Secured (This one is old compared to preauthorize ) Preauthorize is comparatively new and supports SpEL such as below.
 {% highlight JAVA %}
 ......
 // usage of SpEL